RolandPheasant/Dynamic.Trader/README.md

 ### Dynamic Data Demo

 This is a c# sample wpf project to help get started with Dynamic Data.
-For source code go to https://github.com/RolandPheasant/DynamicData/

 It is blogged about at http://dynamicdataproject.wordpress.com/